Bosegluon/Bosegluon/README.md

-Here is Dr_1368 who likes python
+Here is Bosegluon who likes python

 and also like making EDM